Matching Columns

 section:

-On the displayed form you should specify matching columns and condition.
+On the displayed form, you should specify matching columns and conditions.

-When columns are selected, their values will be used for the matching.
-In our example select the State column in the City table and the State column in the Contact table.
+When columns are selected, their values will be used for matching.
+In our example, select the "State" column in the "City" table and the "State" column in the "Contact" table. -

 field, select a condition.
 You can choose one of the following conditions: